CBIIT/NCI-DOE-Collab-Pilot1-Gene-Expression-Autoencoder/README.md

 The current code makes heavy use of CANDLE APIs.
 It can be used by a data scientist experienced in python and the domain.

 ### Uniqueness:
 Autoencoder are not the only method for dimensionality reduction.
-Other techniques like principal component analysis, t-distributed Stochastic Neighbor Embedding tSNE, and Uniform Manifold Approximation and Projection (UMAP) are popular for molecular data.
+Other techniques like principal component analysis, t-distributed Stochastic Neighbor Embedding (tSNE), and Uniform Manifold Approximation and Projection (UMAP) are popular for molecular data.
 For high dimensional input vectors auto encoder can be beneficial, but this needs to be investigated.

 ### Components:
 Untrained model: